sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 <!-- Anyone else to acknowledge? -->

-# History of Changes Since the Original Paper

-CUBIC has gone through a few changes since the initial release {{HRX08}}
-of its algorithm and implementation.
-Below we highlight the differences between its original paper and RFCs.

-## The Current Draft

-- The list of variables and constants used for CUBIC has been added.
-- K formula has changed to cubic_root((W_max - cwnd)/C) whereas in the
-{{?RFC8312}} it was cubic_root(W_max * (1-beta_cubic)/C).
-- When W_est <= W_max, TCP friendly window emulates Standard TCP's
-throughput using segments or bytes received instead of time t.
-When W_est > W_max, it sets alpha_aimd to 1.
-- The bugs reported in {{SXEZ19}} are fixed.
-CUBIC sets W_cubic(t + RTT)
-as the target window size after the next RTT.
-However, this target may be too high, like even higher than 2 * cwnd (i.e., more aggressive than slow start) in the following cases: (1) RTT is extremely long; (2) after a long idle period; and (3) after a long application rate-limited period.
-To address this issue, CUBIC now has lower and upper bounds to ensure that the window increase rate is non-decreasing and is less than the increase rate of slow start.

-## RFC 8312

-- It changed the definition of beta_cubic constant and thus updated the pseudocode of CUBIC accordingly.
-For example, beta_cubic in the original paper was the window decrease constant while {{!RFC8312}} changed it to CUBIC multiplication decrease factor.
-With this change, the current congestion window size after a loss event is beta_cubic * W_max while it was (1-beta_cubic) * W_max in the original paper.
-- It used W_max while the original paper's pseudocode used W_last_max.
-- TCP friendly window is called W_est in {{!RFC8312}}, whereas it was W_tcp in the original paper.
-- It included the discussion on safety features of CUBIC, such as CUBIC's fairness in small and high bandwidth-delay product (BDP) networks and the recommended CUBIC constant C.

-## Original Paper

-- The original paper {{HRX08}} included the pseudocode of CUBIC implementation using Linux's pluggable congestion control framework, which excludes system-specific optimizations.
-The simplified pseudocode might be a good source to start with and understand CUBIC.
-- It also includes experimental results showing its performance and fairness.

 # Changes from RFC8312

 <!-- For future PRs, please include a bullet below that summarizes the change